DBeaver #

 Starburst Galaxy uses globally trusted certificates, so the host and port provided by the connection dialog are sufficient.

-Any SEP cluster that requires authentication is also required to use TLS/HTTPS.
-If you’re using globally trusted certificate best practices, use the cluster’s HTTPS URL in the connection string as shown in the steps above.
+If you’re using globally trusted certificate best practices, use the cluster’s HTTPS URL in the connection string as shown in the previous steps.

 If you’re not using a globally trusted certificate, you may have to configure the trust store on your client machine.
 Consult your site’s network administrators for guidance.

-To use TLS, specify the JDBC parameter setting SSL=true as shown in the steps above.
+To use TLS/HTTPS, specify the JDBC property setting SSL=true as shown in the previous steps.
 As an alternative, you can make the same setting appended to the JDBC connection string in the form ?SSL=true.

 Querying #